 Hours data

 Employees who joined the L G P S before 1 April 2014 have membership in the final salary scheme.
-The employee’s working hours are used in the calculation of benefits built up in the final salary scheme and Member queries concerning working hours can be received many years after any change in working pattern took effect.
+The employee’s working hours are used in the calculation of benefits built up in the final salary scheme.
+Member queries concerning working hours can be received many years after any they change their worked hours.

 Other data